cflores-1/biodiversity_dashboard/README.md

 - The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-- Utilizes JavaScript, Plotly, HTML
+- Utilizes: JavaScript, Plotly, HTML